-Placement Service Certificates of Deposit.
-Certificates of deposit placed through a deposit placement service.
+Placement Service Certificates of Deposits.
+Certificates of dDeposits placed through a deposit placement service in accordance with California Government Code Section 53601.8.
 The full amount of the principal and the interest that may be accrued during the maximum term of each certificate of deposit shall at all times be insured by federal deposit insurance.